Alfresco/alfresco-process-infrastructure-deployment/README.md

 Setup a Kubernetes cluster following the [Alfresco DBP deployment guidelines](https://github.com/Alfresco/alfresco-dbp-deployment) or your standard procedure.

-### ingress

-An ingress bound to an external DNS address, see `install-ingress.sh` for an example on AWS.

-### docker registry

-An external docker registry should be provided for the _AAE Deployment Service_, see the `install-registry.sh` for an example on how to setup one on the same cluster on AWS.

 ### install helm

+Install helm 2.x.

+*NB* if you plan on enabling the optional ACS, use helm 2.14.3

-Install helm server on the cluster:
+Install helm server (tiller) on the cluster:

 ```bash
 helm init --upgrade